N3RDIUM/MarsRoverV2/LOG.md

 - Wrote the boilerplate code
 - Long time no see, Python!
 (I've been doing more Rust stuff lately)
 - Got some basic hello world scripts running on both the PC and the Pi
+- Big problem to the project: how do I power this thing with a battery?